Missa Cellensis

+As well as Haydn's other Missa Cellensis in honorem Beatissimae Virginis Mariae Hob.
+XXII:5, written in 1766 and also known as Cäcilien-Messe (St. Cecilia Mass), the mass was composed for performance at the Mariazell pilgrimage church in Styria.

 Structure

 Compared to Haydn's late masses, the structure of Hob.
 XXII:8 is rather traditional: fugues at the ends of the Gloria, Credo and Agnus Dei, solo passages in the Gloria and Credo, and a soloistic Benedictus.
 On the other hand, Haydn included many innovations, such as the slow symphonic introduction at the beginning of the Kyrie, where the setting is built on the low voices of the choir and orchestra.
 The fugues are very rhythmic and syncopated, the solo passages appear very theatrical.
 This Mass may therefore be considered a link between Haydn's early and late masses.